Skip to Main Content

 Tip #1: Don’t Delay

-File the appeal, waiver, or payment plan request right away to stop SSA from taking the entire check.
-If SSA denies the appeal or waiver request, then SSA will ask the client to pay them back.
+File the appeal or waiver request right away to stop SSA from taking 10% per month from your SSI or 50% per month from your SSDI.
+If SSA denies the appeal or waiver request, then SSA will ask you to pay them back.

 Tip #2: How to File